 How Do AR Loans Differ from Traditional Bank Loans?

 Your credit history is usually reviewed.
 Also, the bank may ask that you provide a form of collateral for the loan.
 The collateral may be your equipment or any other property.
 The entire method can take weeks to complete, and there is no guarantee of approval.

-If you get the approval, you will have to make monthly payments towards the loan that will include interest related to the money borrowed.
+If you get the approval, then you will have to make monthly payments towards the loan that will include interest related to the money borrowed.

 What is Non-Bank Financing for Business?

-If your company produces invoices, you often have to wait for payment.
+If your company produces invoices, then you often have to wait for payment.
 Waiting for payment of invoices can be a painful process depending on the terms you stipulate with your customers.
 Factoring receivables allow you to get a cash advance based on those unpaid invoices.
 The non-bank factoring company then becomes liable for collecting the payment while you get a boost of income for your business.

 What Type of Business Structure is Suitable for an AR Loan?